Om: Puranas

 The medieval era texts of Hinduism, such as the Puranas adopt and expand the concept of Om in their own ways, and to their own theistic sects.

 Vaishnava traditions

 The Vaishnava Garuda Purana equates the recitation of Om with obeisance to Vishnu.
 According to the Vayu Purana, Om is the representation of the Hindu Trimurti, and represents the union of the three gods, viz.
 A for Brahma, U for Vishnu and M for Shiva.
 The Bhagavata Purana (9.14.46-48) identifies the Pranava as the root of all Vedic mantras, and describes the combined letters of a-u-m as an invocation of seminal birth, initiation, and the performance of sacrifice (yajña).

+In Śrī Vaiṣṇava tradition, sub-traditions differ on who has eligibility to say Oṁ, but it is generally a "nonissue" as it is not necessary for salvation.
+The Teṉkalai division, represented by Piḷḷailokācārya in his Parantapaṭi, allow everyone to recite the praṇava, arguing the syllable arises spontaneously from all.
+The Vaṭakalai division, represented by Vedāntadeśika in his Rahasyatrayasāra, disallows women and śūdras from reciting the praṇava, citing older scriptural injunctions to support the stance.

 Shaiva traditions

 In Shaiva traditions, the Shiva Purana highlights the relation between deity Shiva and the Pranava or Om.
 Shiva is declared to be Om, and that Om is Shiva.

+After this, an epithet of Shiva is Omkareshwar, the Lord, Ishvara, of oṃkāra.

 Shakta traditions

 In the thealogy of Shakta traditions, Om connotes the female divine energy, Adi Parashakti, represented in the Tridevi: A for the creative energy (the Shakti of Brahma), Mahasaraswati, U for the preservative energy (the Shakti of Vishnu), Mahalakshmi, and M for the destructive energy (the Shakti of Shiva), Mahakali.
 The 12th book of the Devi-Bhagavata Purana describes the Goddess as the mother of the Vedas, the Adya Shakti (primal energy, primordial power), and the essence of the Gayatri mantra.